Split bills with friends instantly, calculate who owes whom, and manage group expenses without confusion.

 If you're splitting expenses during a trip, you may also want to use our Trip Expense Calculator which is designed specifically for travel budgeting and vacation cost tracking.

-People search for "how to split expenses with friends" thousands of times every month because shared costs happen everywhere.
+People often feel awkward to manually split expenses and also look for ways to make it faster, easier and fairer to split expense on the go.
 Here are some of the most common scenarios where a friends expense calculator becomes extremely useful:

-Instead of arguing over who paid for what, our group expense splitter calculates the fair share instantly.
+Instead of arguing over who paid for what, our calculator helps to calculate the fair share instantly.

 Many groups struggle with one simple question: Should expenses be split equally or based on who paid?
 The answer depends on the situation.